Predrag-Jandric/React-Portfolio/evaristoSuggestsions.md

 fixed nav

 portfolio
-project card image should have an overlay and some sort of CTA faq section closing too slow sticky mobile menu (app navigation is bad) faq element size changes when it opens and closes
+faq section closing too slow
+sticky mobile menu (app navigation is bad) faq element size changes when it opens and closes